Donald Trump is going to North Carolina for an economic speech. Can he stick to a clear message?

 Trump has in recent weeks claimed that “you wouldn’t have had inflation” had he been reelected, ignoring the global supply chain interruptions during the COVID-19 pandemic; COVID-19 spending boosts that included a massive aid package Trump signed as president; and the global energy price effects of Russia’s invasion of Ukraine.

 The former president has additionally promised an immediate fix to higher prices in another term.
-His principal policy proposals on that front are an uptick in drilling for oil (U.S. production has reached its highest levels ever under Biden), new tariffs on foreign imports and an extension of his 2017 tax cuts that are set to expire under the next administration.
+His principal policy proposals on that front are an uptick in drilling for oil (U.S. production has reached its highest levels ever under Biden), new tariffs on foreign imports, an extension of his 2017 tax cuts that are set to expire under the next administration, suspending taxes on income from tipping and rolling back Biden-era investments in greener energy and infrastructure.

 But at Mar-a-Lago, in his talk with Musk, on his own Truth Social platform and at his most recent rallies and other interviews, Trump has overshadowed his own economic agenda.
 He’s fixated on personally attacking Harris, falsely accusing her of misrepresenting her own race and ethnicity.
 He’s slipped back into old attacks on Biden and repeated the lie that his 2020 defeat was due to systemic voter fraud.
 Most recently, he’s started lashing out over the size and enthusiasm of the crowds Harris is drawing on the campaign trail, even falsely claiming a photo of her rally was fabricated with AI.